 Setting Goals and Doing the Work

-But if you work full time, doing the work necessary to achieve your goals may be daunting considering the demands of your day job mixed with other responsibilities.
-Here’s a system you can use to help you do the work needed to achieve your goals:
+But if you work full-time, doing the work necessary to achieve your goals with personal projects (or pet projects or side gigs) may be daunting considering the demands of your day job mixed with other responsibilities.

 - Prepare yourself.
 Visualize or imagine yourself doing the work.
 You could also prepare your body by raising your fitness level through exercise.
 Yes, you need your body to cooperate even if you work on a computer.